-13.eVisa
+12.eVisa

-An eVisa will fully replace a BRP by the 31st December 2024.
-All visa holders will soon have an eVisa.
 An eVisa is an online record of your immigration status and it will show the conditions attached to your permission as a student in the UK.

-EEA nationals who use the "UK Immigration: ID check app to apply for a visa" receive an eVisa automatically already.
-If you have an eVisa you do not get a physical document, but you will have access to your digital status via a UKVI portal.
+From January 2025 everyone has digital immigration permission i.e. an eVisa.
+This means that you do not get a physical document, but you will have access to your digital status via a UKVI portal.
 You will need to produce a share code and have evidence of your travel bookings/boarding pass to show our Registry staff when you do your ID check at the beginning of your studies.